 If you have all the information you want to include on your resume and are just stuck on the format, consider perusing examples of other people’s resumes that are in your field.
 Not only can you see what kind of display is enticing to you, but it’s also a great way to see what you don’t like.

 As I write this to you, I am reminded how cumbersome Word can be.
 The Paper Clip might look cute and claim to want to help, but it may not be the answer to solving your resume formatting problems.

 Fortunately, there are a lot of resume template examples out there for you to take advantage of.
 Templates take the frustration out of putting your resume together.
 You’ve already got the content you want to use, now all you need to do is pop it into the template builder and get a manicured, professional resume back.

 Another helpful tip for getting into the resume-writing mindset is putting yourself in the position of the hiring manager as you write it.
 How is the job you’re going for explained?
 What seems to be the focal points?

 Tailor your resume so that it clearly highlights the skills and experience pertinent to the new position.
 Don’t make the resume receivers comb through a bunch of information that isn’t relevant to the position you want as you’re more likely to lose your audience, and in this case, a bored audience member means a missed opportunity.

 Go Get ‘Em, Tiger!

 Resumes are a fact of life in the working world, whether we want to accept it or not.
-While you may be fighting to get motivated and push aside feelings of being overwhelmed, just remember that the first step is getting started.
+While you may be fighting to get motivated and push aside feelings of being overwhelmed, just remember that the first step to resume writing is getting started.